Top 10 Cable Machine Back Exercises

 Sometimes you may not realize you’re pulling harder with one arm than the other.
 When you do a single-arm row and find it much harder on one side than the other, you know there’s an imbalance that needs to be corrected for optimal health.

-This is a great exercise to work the traps and upper back.
+This is a great exercise for working the traps and upper back.
 It does hit the rotator cuff muscles and the rear deltoid as well, but that’s not a bad thing.

 It might feel awkward at first, but once you get used to it, face pulls can be a fun movement.
 For this exercise, you’ll want to use a rope attachment.